Religion in Ireland – A Methodical Approach

-Just this morning, I sat down to write about “The 13 Pubs of Ballydehob“.
+This morning I sat down to write about “The 13 Pubs of Ballydehob“.
 As I pulled out my notes and started to write, I noticed something that took me on a completely different route to the one planned.
-So, the wonderful tales of Ballydehob and it’s 13 pubs will have to wait for another day.
+So, the wonderful tales of Ballydehob and its 13 pubs will have to wait for another day.
 Instead, we’re going to chat (maybe for the first time) about religion in Ireland.
 At least one particular aspect.

 There is a saying in Ireland – “Never talk about religion or politics in the pub” – it will only end in a fight.
 Religion in Ireland has come to signify a lot more than a person’s spiritual beliefs or church-going habits.
 Over the centuries religion was the place where you made your stand – a place that stood for your culture, traditions and history.
 It also became a badge that locked you in, or out, of opportunity, advancement and wealth.